 The following tables quantify the potential payments and benefits upon termination or a Change of Control for each of the NEOs, assuming the event occurred on September 30, 2023, given the NEO's compensation and service level as of that date and, if applicable, based on the Company's closing share price of \$96.57 on September 29, 2023, the last business day of the fiscal year.
 Other benefit assumptions are set forth in footnotes to the tables.
-See "Description of F. J. Dellaquila Letter Agreement" above for a description of Mr. Dellaquila's retirement arrangements.
+See above for a description of the retirement arrangements applicable to Mr. Dellaquila and Ms. Bosco.
 Due to the number of factors that affect the nature and amount of benefits provided upon a termination or Change of Control any actual amounts paid or distributed may be different.
 None of the payments set forth below would be grossed-up for taxes.